 Because they are the same family, anytime a recipe calls for squash, you can substitute pumpkin.

 Which is what I did using this recipe that I found online.

 I made a few changes to it.
 I left out the flour, instead substituting it with ½ cup of corn meal and ½ cup of oat flakes.
 I added fresh basil leaves too.

 I baked the pumpkin first and then scooped out the pulp for this recipe.
 I used about 2 cups of pumpkin.

-This lends itself for freezing for those evenings when you need to throw together a meal in a hurry.
+You can freeze these patties for those evenings when you need to throw together a meal in a hurry.